kranux/soft-skills/Negotiation.md

 - "Getting More" - by Stuart Diamond
 - "Negotiation: Theory and Strategy, 2nd edition", by Wolters Kluwer Law and Business, 2009
 - https://en.wikipedia.org/wiki/List_of_books_about_negotiation
+- Stalling for Time: My Life as an FBI Hostage Negotiator by Gary Noesner
+- Crisis Negotiations by Michael McMains and Wayman C. Mullins

 ## Sources